gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 )
 ```

 The result seems to work like a normal array, but don’t be fooled.
-Any check involving the array’s prototype will reveal the alien array’s true nature:
+Any check involving the array’s prototype reveals the alien array’s true nature:

 ```js
 console.assert(